jdryden-osi/PI-Web-API-Client-DotNet/docs/Api/DataServerApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **GetLicense**
-> GetLicense(string webId, string module, string selectedFields = null, string webIdType = null)
+> GetLicense(string webId, string module = null, string selectedFields = null, string webIdType = null)

 Retrieves the specified license for the given Data Server.
 The fields of the response object are string representations of the numerical values reported by the Data Server, with "Infinity" representing a license field with no limit.